-Victor Morel is a PhD student at Inria, within the Privatics team.
+Victor Morel is a PhD student at Inria, in the Privatics team.

 His research interests include privacy protection, design, networks (such as found in the Internet of Things), and ethics of technology in a broad manner.

-His thesis aims to protect privacy by enhancing transparency and control in the IoT.
-Following the recent General Data Protection Regulation, he proposes concrete means for data subjects to gain access on data collection in the smart city, and to express electronically their own binding privacy policies.
+His thesis aims to protect privacy by enhancing information and consent in the IoT.
+Following the recent General Data Protection Regulation, he proposes concrete means for data subjects to gain access on data collection in IoT environments, and to electronically express their own binding privacy policies.